Blogging. It’s that thing you know you can do better than your neighbour.

-I’ll admit it: the decision to start a blog was a risky move.
+My decision to start a blog was a risky move.
 My folks on Facebook have been awfully supportive of my essay posts there, but not all of them can be bothered to click on a link and leave the comfort of their news feeds to read something that I could have squeezed into a status update.
-(I guess I’m preaching to the choir here – if you’re reading this, then clearly you were interested enough to check out my blog.)

 It’s not that I’m outgrowing the popular social networking platform, but I feel that a blogging website like WordPress is better equipped for some of the content I want to publish.

 With blogging, I’m finally able to produce truly unfettered public writing — and on a customisable template to boot.
 Years of being confined within the walls of academic writing have made my composition muscles restless.
 No longer must I begrudgingly change my spellings to look more “American,” and no longer must I conform to essay structure.

-Here, I can write about what I want and when I want, and presentation is entirely within my discretion.
+Here, I get to choose what to write about and when to write it, and presentation is entirely within my discretion.
 Really, I can write about pretty much anything, although I think I’ll stay away from slander and threats.

 The cool thing about writing is that it’s O.K. to take enormous amounts of time figuring out what to say, and you can tweak it until you have it just the way you want it.
 You don’t have these luxuries in speech.
-Vocal communication doesn’t aid you with a backspace/delete key or a copy-cut-paste mechanic, but at least computers don’t have cell phones to pull out and start texting on if you wind up taking a half hour to get a few sentences out.
+Vocal communication doesn’t aid you with a backspace/delete key or a copy-cut-paste mechanic.
+And computers don’t have cell phones to pull out and start texting on if you wind up taking a half hour to get a few sentences out.